satvikjadhav/data-engineering-zoomcamp/week_2_data_ingestion/airflow/airflow_notes.md

-Setting up Airflow Locally
+## Setting up Airflow Locally

-Airflow Concepts

-Airflow Architecture

-Airflow has the following components:
+### Airflow has the following components:
 1. Scheduler
 	- Responsible for scheduling jobs.
 Handles both triggering & scheduled workflows, submits Tasks to the executor to run, monitors all tasks and DAGs, and then triggers the task instances once their dependencies are complete.
 2. Executor
 3. Metadata Database
 	- Backend to the Airflow environment.
 Used by the scheduler, executor and webserver to store state.
 4. Workers
 	- This component executes the tasks given by the scheduler.
 5. DAG Directory
 6. Webserver
 	- GUI to inspect, trigger and debug the behaviour of DAGs and tasks.
 Available at http://localhost:8080.

-	Other components (seen in docker-compose services):
+### Other components (seen in docker-compose services):
 - redis: Message broker that forwards messages from scheduler to worker.
 - flower: The flower app for monitoring the environment.
 It is available at http://localhost:5555.
 - airflow-init: initialization service (customized as per this design)

-Airflow Setup via Docker
+### Airflow Setup via Docker

 1. Create a new sub-directory called airflow in your project dir (such as the one we're currently in)

 2. Import the official image & setup from the latest Airflow version:
 	- curl -LfO 'https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml'
 3. It could be overwhelming to see a lot of services in here.
 But this is only a quick-start template, and as you proceed you'll figure out which unused services can be removed.
 Eg. Here's a no-frills version of that template.